surveyproject/surveyproject/SurveyWAP/_Instructions/ReadMe.txt

 New Features & Fixes:

-- Read the PDF document 'SP25_Features&Fixes_v1_20170518.pdf' for a complete and detailed overview of all changes and fixes.
+- Read the PDF document 'SurveyProject_NewFeaturesFixes_Overview_v1_20210308.pdf' for a complete overview of all changes.

 For information and questions visit the Survey™ Project community site at http://www.surveyproject.org.